The Sponsored Data initiative allows the public to access key health sector websites via mobile phone without incurring data use charges.

 Sponsored Data (also known as zero-rated data) removes this barrier by providing free access to key health sector websites for anyone using the Spark, Skinny, Vodafone, 2degrees, Slingshot or Orcon mobile networks.
 All mobile data charges for content hosted on these websites are automatically charged back to the Ministry of Health.

 This ensures Kiwis won’t incur mobile data charges when they need essential information about COVID-19, health information and resources, or access to eligible GP portals.
-The initiative will be reviewed in June 2021 to determine its renewal period.
+The initiative is currently funded to operate until the end of June 2022.

 How do I access a sponsored website?